 The other most recognizable Starbucks asset?
 Their wordmark:

 Notice that the company intentionally decouples these assets.
 As its website explains: “The preferred approach is to use the Siren logo by itself, unlocked from the wordmark.
-This allows flexibility to present the Siren with greater prominence while maintaining a considered, open and modern presentation.”
+This allows flexibility to present the Siren with greater prominence while maintaining a considered, open, modern presentation.”

 From a practical perspective, this makes sense: by itself, the image takes up less space than the image and wordmark and will fit better in promotional content and other areas.
-Furthermore, there’s no need to use both at the same time; most coffee lovers instantly identify the green mermaid with Starbucks.
+Furthermore, there’s no need to use both simultaneously; most coffee lovers instantly identify the green mermaid with Starbucks.

-And of course, the wordmark is self-explanatory.
-Including the logo with the wordmark is redundant, or even overkill.
+And, of course, the wordmark is self-explanatory.
+Including the logo with the wordmark is redundant or even overkill.
 While the two play off each other, neither asset relies on the other to spur brand recognition.
-Starbucks’ recent rebranding makes sure that each can stand alone—allowing the design team more flexibility in how they apply them in their marketing.
+Starbucks’ recent rebranding ensures that each can stand alone—allowing the design team more flexibility in how they apply them in their marketing.

 A strong logo that represents your brand is important for recognition and recall.
 But an awesome logo isn’t always enough to spur awareness.
-As Starbucks demonstrates, you need to present your logo strategically to ensure your audience is exposed to it at the right moments.
-In fact, consistent promotion of branded material has been shown to improve brand visibility by 400%.
+As Starbucks demonstrates, you must present your logo strategically to ensure your audience is exposed to it at the right moments.
+Consistent promotion of branded material has been shown to improve brand visibility by 400%.

 Keep your logo simple to allow for maximum flexibility.
 The easier it is to fit your logo into promotional and branded content, the easier it will be for your audience to recognize it.